FreshRSS/FreshRSS/README.md

 # Access control
 It is needed for the multi-user mode to limit access to FreshRSS.
 You can:
 * use form authentication (need JavaScript and PHP 5.3.7+, works with some PHP 5.3.3+)
-* use [Mozilla Persona](https://login.persona.org/about) authentication included in FreshRSS
 * use HTTP authentication supported by your web server
 	* See [Apache documentation](http://httpd.apache.org/docs/trunk/howto/auth.html)
 		* In that case, create a `./p/i/.htaccess` file with a matching `.htpasswd` file.